 We purchased tickets at the entrance to the museum.
 But you can also buy tickets over the phone.

-Note: opening hours and ticket prices were updated in February 2020.
+- Opening hours and ticket prices were updated in December 2022.
 In any case, recheck the official site before visiting.

 You can find different coupons online.
-And if your credit card does not have relevant offerings, then you can purchase through cpnclub.co.il They offer about a 15% discount.
+And if your credit card does not have relevant offerings, you can purchase through cpnclub.
+They offer about a 15% discount.

 Parking in many regions of Jerusalem can be problematic.
-There is free parking in front of the Bloomfield Science Museum, but there are not many places there (about two dozen spaces).
-You can park on the nearby street as well, but it is not free, and there are few spaces there.
+There is free parking in front of the Bloomfield Science Museum, but it is a small parking lot (about two dozen spaces).
+You can also park on the nearby street (blue and white curbs), but there are few spaces.
 Thus, my solution was simple, come early.
-Or, more specifically, come when the museum opens.
+Or, more specifically, come toward the museum’s opening.